Boron nitride

 Boron nitride is a thermally and chemically resistant refractory compound of boron and nitrogen with the chemical formula BN.
 It exists in various crystalline forms that are isoelectronic to a similarly structured carbon lattice.
 The hexagonal form corresponding to graphite is the most stable and soft among BN polymorphs, and is therefore used as a lubricant and an additive to cosmetic products.
 The cubic (zincblende aka sphalerite structure) variety analogous to diamond is called c-BN; it is softer than diamond, but its thermal and chemical stability is superior.
-The rare wurtzite BN modification is similar to lonsdaleite but slightly softer than the cubic form.
+The rare wurtzite BN modification is similar to lonsdaleite but slightly harder than the cubic form.
+It has been reported to be 18% stronger than diamond.

 Because of excellent thermal and chemical stability, boron nitride ceramics are used in high-temperature equipment and metal casting.
 Boron nitride has potential use in nanotechnology.

+History

+Boron nitride was discovered by chemistry teacher of the Liverpool Institute William Henry Balmain in 1842 via reduction of boric acid with charcoal in the presence of potassium cyanide.
+Boron nitride is now used to make nanotubes, and used for mechanical insulation, and other nanomaterials used in the industry and occasionally pharmaceutical purposes, as well as recent development in electronics.

 Structure

 Boron nitride exists in multiple forms that differ in the arrangement of the boron and nitrogen atoms, giving rise to varying bulk properties of the material.